Jharkhand – Mineral state

 About 40 km. away from Ranchi on Tata Road falls a village named Taimara near which flows the Kanchi river, Falling from a height of about 144 feet Kanchi river makes a pretty fall called Dassam falls known as Dassam Ghagh also encircled with charming scenes.
 The tourists are warned not to take bath in the falls or at least be careful while bathing in the stream.

-Ranchi, Capital of Jharkhand is also called a city of Waterfalls and lakes.
+Ranchi, the capital of Jharkhand is also called a city of Waterfalls and lakes.
 Ranchi is a city of Falls and Forest.
 Dassam Falls is 34 km from Ranchi on Ranchi-Tata Road near a village called Taimara.

 The city of Dhanbad or the ‘Coal Capital’ of India is one of the most important industrial destinations of the country.
 Famous for its rich coal mines, attractive neighborhoods, technical institutions, and research centers, this great mining town forms a major tourist delight.